LaunchCodeEducation/skills-back-end-java/java4python/data-types/README.md

 ```java
 Message.getMessage("fr");
 ```
-To call a static method we must use the name of the classin which it is defined, followed by `.`, followed by the name of the method.
+To call a static method we must use the name of the class in which it is defined, followed by `.`, followed by the name of the method.

 We are able to call this method from another class because it is declared to be `public`.
 If we wanted to restrict the method from being called by another class, we could instead use the `private` modifier.
 We'll explore access modifiers in more depth in coming lessons.